StrongResearch/chess-hackathon/README.md

 ## Quick Start Guide
 Before attempting the steps in this guide, please ensure you have completed all onboarding steps from the **Getting Started** section of the [Strong Compute Developer Docs](https://strong-compute.gitbook.io/developer-docs).

+### Step 0.
+Connect to ISC
+Open the ISC through the Remote Explorer extension you configured in the Quick Start.

 ### Step 1.
 Installation

 Create and source a new python virtual environment.

 ```